swlaschin/fsharpforfunandprofit.com/content/posts/property-based-testing-2/index.md

 Here are the seven ways again, along with a more formal term, if available.

 * "Different paths, same destination" -- a diagram that commutes
-* "There and back again" -- an invertable function
+* "There and back again" -- an invertible function
 * "Some things never change" -- an invariant under transformation
 * "The more things change, the more they stay the same" -- idempotence
 * "Solve a smaller problem first" -- structural induction